Haliey Welch: Talk Tuah

-Welch premiered a podcast with Jake Paul's company Betr, Talk Tuah, in on September 3, 2024.
+Welch premiered a podcast with Jake Paul's company Betr, Talk Tuah, on September 3, 2024.
 It has featured guests from the start; the first episode features comedian Whitney Cummings.
 From there, the show has featured a guest on almost every episode, including rapper and singer-songwriter Wiz Khalifa, business mogul Mark Cuban, and Dance Moms star JoJo Siwa.
 In September 2024, a fake screenshot of an NPR article went viral on Twitter, claiming that former President Donald Trump had canceled a guest appearance on the podcast because of an assassination attempt in Florida.

-Since October 2024, a satirical self-described "companion podcast" titled "Talking Talk Tuah" has been posted weekly, in which hosts Cam George, the cameraman of Podcast But Outside, and Peter Ditzler review Talk Tuah and other events involving Haliey Welch.
-The podcast's creation has no association with Welch, though other guests have featured on the podcast, including Brent Weinbach.

-In November 2024, a fake screenshot of a CNN article went viral on Instagram, claiming that more than 75,000 of the votes counted in the 2024 United States presidential election were write-ins for "Hawk Tuah" and "Talk Tuah".
+In November 2024, a fake screenshot of a CNN article went viral on Instagram, claiming that more than 75,000 of the votes counted in the 2024 United States presidential election were write-ins for "Hawk Tuah" and "Talk Tuah."

 App

 On November 14, Welch released a dating advice app, Pookie Tools.
 To build the app, Welch partnered with Ben Ganz, founder of Ultimate AI Studio, an AI automation platform.